ytsaurus/ytsaurus/contrib/libs/croaring/README.md

 - We test the library with ARM, x64/x86 and POWER processors.
 We only support little endian systems (big endian systems are vanishingly rare).
 - Recent C compiler supporting the C11 standard (GCC 7 or better, LLVM 7.0 or better, Xcode 11 or better, Microsoft Visual Studio 2022 or better, Intel oneAPI Compiler 2023.2 or better), there is also an optional C++ class that requires a C++ compiler supporting the C++11 standard.
 - CMake (to contribute to the project, users can rely on amalgamation/unity builds if they do not wish to use CMake).
+- The CMake system assumes that git is available.
 - Under x64 systems, the library provides runtime dispatch so that optimized functions are called based on the detected CPU features.
 It works with GCC, clang (version 9 and up) and Visual Studio (2017 and up).
 Other systems (e.g., ARM) do not need runtime dispatch.

 Hardly anyone has access to an actual big-endian system.
 Nevertheless,